anikm1987/caag_sonic_ps/deployment_instructions.md

 ## BedrockKnowledgeBase

-Amazon bedrock knowledgebase setup guide is available at [preparation/knowledgebase/KB_SETUP_GUIDE.md](preparation/knowledgebase/KB_SETUP_GUIDE.md)
+- Amazon bedrock knowledgebase setup guide is available at [preparation/knowledgebase/KB_SETUP_GUIDE.md](preparation/knowledgebase/KB_SETUP_GUIDE.md)
+- if you dont want to use knowledgebase you can skip this step

 ## Route53 domain
 - For registering new domain please follow the guideline mentioned in [Registering New Domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html#domain-register-procedure-section)

 - Example domain name : caagagenticps.com
+- NOTE: If you change the domain name then make sure all reference of the domain name is updated accordingly.

 ## ACM Certificate
 - Prerequisties: Route53 domain is created and region of deployment is us-east-1